johann-petrak/licenseheaders/README.rst

   # Add a new license header or replace any existing one based on the lgpl3 template.
   # Process all files of supported type in or below the current directory.
   # Use "Eager Hacker" as the copyright owner.
-  license-headers.py -t lgpl3 -c "Eager Hacker"
+  licenseheaders.py -t lgpl3 -c "Eager Hacker"

-If license-headers is installed as a package (from pypi for instance), one can interact with it as a command line tool:
+If licenseheaders is installed as a package (from pypi for instance), one can interact with it as a command line tool:

 ::

-  python -m license-headers -t lgpl3 -c "Eager Hacker"
+  python -m licenseheaders -t lgpl3 -c "Eager Hacker"

 Installation
 ------------

-Download ``license-headers.py`` from ``http://github.com/johann-petrak/license-headers`` or :
+Download ``licenseheaders.py`` from ``http://github.com/johann-petrak/licenseheaders`` or :

 ::

-  pip install license-headers
+  pip install licenseheaders

 Template names and files